top of page

 PRINCIPAL INVESTIGATOR

-Dr. Gwen Robbins Schug is a Professor in the Department of Biology at the University of North Carolina, Greensboro.
+Dr. Gwen Robbins Schug is a Professor in the Department of Biology at the UNC Greensboro.
 Dr. Schug received her Ph.D. from the University of Oregon in 2007.
-Her research is focused on how history, society, and culture guided human responses to crisis throughout the Holocene and how these adaptive challenges affected human health.
-She is primarily interested in the role of social inequality and the experience of resilience in the face of climate and environmental changes.
+Her research is focused on how history, society, and culture shaped human responses to crisis throughout the Holocene and how adaptive challenges like climate change, urbanism, and the adoption of agriculture have affected human health.
+She is primarily interested in the role of social inequality and the experience of resilience in the past.
 Dr. Schug is also involved in research on the ethics of the curation and use of human skeletons in teaching and research.
 She has primarily worked in India but has recently begun projects in Oman and Italy.
 She is the editor of the Routledge Handbook of the Bioarchaeology of Climate and Environmental Change (2020) and The Companion to South Asia in the Past (2016), and author of the book, Bioarchaeology and Climate Change (2011).
 She is also the author of more than 40 articles and book chapters.
-She is the co-Editor-in-Chief of Bioarchaeology International and an academic editor at PLOS One.
-She is the mother of four children, three dogs, two cats, and welcomed her first grandchild in 2022.
+She is the former co-Editor-in-Chief of Bioarchaeology International and still serves on the advisory board.
+She is also on the Advisory Board for the Triangle Center for Evolutionary Medicine and OUP Climate Adaptation in Society and Culture.
+She is an Academic Editor of the journal, PLOS ONE, Associate Editor for CUP Research Directions: ONE Health, and Frontiers in Environmental Archaeology.
+She is the mother of four children, three dogs, two cats, and two grandsons.

 Ph.D. student